iconsumeplutonium/personal-website/src/content/blog/post-1.md

 13 rows in set (0.001 sec)
 ```

 This seems promising.
 According to the Category page from earlier, there are around 1.2 million articles with coordinates.
-Let's first test to make sure that there are 1.2 million articles here.
+Let me first test to make sure that there are 1.2 million articles here.

 ```sql
 MariaDB [wikipedia]> SELECT COUNT(*) FROM geo_tags;